Catherine Rhatigan comes from Co. Sligo, Ireland and plays Celtic harp and piano.

 IRISH HARP ORCHESTRA Catherine started playing harp with Janet Harbison, joined the Irish Harp Orchestra and toured extensively with them.
 Her time with the Orchestra included a tour of the east coast of America with the world famous Chieftains, ending with a special concert in Carnegie Hall, New York, to mark the year of the harp in Ireland, 1992.
 The Orchestra also recorded ‘The Celtic Harp’ with the Chieftains and the CD won a Grammy Award the same year.

-HARPERS BIZARRE Around the same time she joined a traditional band called ‘Harpers Bizarre’ which toured Europe and represented Ireland in World Ethnic Music Festival in Johannesberg in 1995.
+HARPERS BIZARRE Around the same time she set up a traditional band called ‘Harpers Bizarre’ which toured Europe and represented Ireland in World Ethnic Music Festival in Johannesberg in 1995.
 The group secured a silver medal for Ireland in the event, the gold medal going to the Russian entry of that year.
 She also hold an All-Ireland gold medal for musical accompaniment to poetry, which she won with actress Pat Sweeney, also in 1992.

 SCRIPT AND MUSICAL THEATRE In 1995 she scripted a musical theatre piece ‘Ocras’ which showcased the earliest compositions of Irish composer Michael Rooney, and five other scripts followed.
 The Cloths of Heaven (1999) The O Donnell Legacy( 2000) De Cuellar’s Tale, (2001) Remembering Brian Boru, (2014) Lady Gregory: Life and Legacy (2015) WB Yeats: A Portrait (2015) The 1916 Story ( 2016) Cannon in Sea (2018), Reverberations: Voices and Melodies from Joyce’s Ireland (2018)

-EVENTS AND FESTIVALS The Yeats 150 Harp Festivals of Moons ( 2015) was a year long festival with a harp concert organised for every full moon of the comemerative year of Yeats’ birth.
+EVENTS AND FESTIVAL ORGANISATION The Yeats 150 Harp Festivals of Moons ( 2015) was a year long festival with a harp concert organised for every full moon of the comemerative year of Yeats’ birth.
 Catherine was behind the idea and implementation of this highly successful festival, working under the capable guidance of Senator Susan O Keeffe, and a festival committee of Robert Tobin, Celia Keenaghan and Prannie Rhatigan.
 She formed The Celtic Fragment with Isabelle Hauser in Switzerland, another year long festival that celebrated the major Celtic feast days in the Celtic Calendar( 2017)

 LITERARY In 2008 she edited The Irish Seaweed Kitchen, and in 2018 The Irish Seaweed Christmas Kitchen, both of which have been awarded best cookbook prizes.

-TALE OF THE GAEL was formed in response to a big demand for elegant, sophisticated Irish music suitable for high profile corporate events, castle banquets, art gallery launches and the like.
+TALE OF THE GAEL was formed in response to demand for elegant, sophisticated Irish music suitable for high profile corporate events, castle banquets, art gallery launches and the like.
 Over the years, the merge of authentic music, research, narration, storytelling and recently audio visual, has earned Tale of the Gael a niche in the world of entertainment and the arts.

 Eileen Carr is an extremely accomplished musician, having studied music in University College Cork, Ireland for four years, after which she graduated with an Honours degree.
 Her specialised instruments are silver flute and organ.